Gurney Drive, George Town

 Previously known as the New Coast Road, it was completed in 1936 along what was then known as the North Beach and renamed in 1952 after Sir Henry Gurney, British High Commissioner in Malaya (1950–1951), who was assassinated by the guerrillas of the Malayan Communist Party during the Malayan Emergency.

 Over the years, the beaches along Gurney Drive have largely been lost to coastal erosion.
-More recently, a land reclamation project at nearby Tanjung Tokong has reversed the erosion, leading to the accretion of silt and mud off Gurney Drive.
+A land reclamation project at Seri Tanjong Pinang has reversed the erosion, leading to the accretion of silt and mud off Gurney Drive.
 Mangrove saplings have sprouted in the mud, which is now frequented by egrets and other birds as well as mudskippers.

-As of 2016, the shoreline off Gurney Drive is being reclaimed for the purpose of creating a public recreational park named Gurney Wharf.
+The shoreline off Gurney Drive has been reclaimed for the construction of a public recreational park named Gurney Bay.
+The first phase of Gurney Bay was opened in 2024.

 History

 Gurney Drive sits on reclaimed land created off Teluk Ayer Rajah, the bay that once existed between George Town and Tanjung Tokong.
 The intention to build a coastal road was already planned as early as 1930 as an extension of Northam Road (now Jalan Sultan Ahmad Shah).
 The first 510 yard of Gurney Drive was completed in 1934, and at that time, it was simply named "North Beach".

 Gurney Drive was initially named as New Coast Road.
 It was then renamed Gurney Drive in honour of Sir Henry Gurney, the British High Commissioner in Malaya who had been assassinated by communist guerrillas in Pahang in 1951.

 However, a few years later, a debate erupted over the renaming of Gurney Drive.
 It was proposed that, with the independence of Malaya imminent at the time, Gurney Drive should be renamed Merdeka Drive.
 To compensate for the renaming of the road, a bust of the late Sir Henry Gurney was to be constructed.
 The Municipal Commissioners who opposed the renaming of Gurney Drive then wrote directly to Gurney's wife, who was said to have taken 'the change very bravely and even offered to help with regard to the statue or bust'.
 A sculptor in London, David McFall, offered to create the bust for $4,500.

 When the recommendation for the provision of $6,000 for the bust was reviewed by the Finance Committee of the Municipal Council, it was eventually decided to not only to defer the provision of the bust but also that the drive should continue to be called Gurney Drive.